AriFordsham/GHCWiki/replacing-gmp-notes.md

 - interoperability between Haskell and other languages, especially C, would be more difficult so you would have to define a new primitive, say \#Int30 for the representation; and,
 - representing a Haskell constructor (the Int\#) inside a pointer--a bit-size constructor--would limit the number of constructors you would be able to have (depending on the size of a pointer object, say the C99 uintptr_t, on a particular machine).

-### Overview of the Current GMP Implementation

-Esa Ilari Vuokko, who at one time attempted to replace GMP with [ LibTomMath](http://math.libtomcrypt.com/), posted several messages with good notes on the current implementation.
-Much of what is on this page is derived from those notes.
-See, [ Replacement for GMP(3)](http://www.haskell.org/pipermail/glasgow-haskell-users/2006-August/010669.html) and [ Replacement for GMP(4)](http://www.haskell.org/pipermail/glasgow-haskell-users/2006-August/010674.html).

-#### Files related to GMP in the GHC Compiler Source Code
+### Files related to GMP in the GHC Compiler Source Code

 Note: references are relative to the main directory of the source distribution; links below are to the darcs repository at [ http://darcs.haskell.org/ghc](http://darcs.haskell.org/ghc), created with the `[[GhcFile(path/to/file)]]` script (see [Commentary](commentary)).